10 Ways to Minimize Your Exposure to Heavy Metal Toxic Foods

 Many people remain unaware of its harmful effects, despite it being a prevalent issue.
-It's crucial to recognize that even if you think you're not affected, the truth might surprise you.
+It's crucial to recognise that even if you think you're not affected, the truth might surprise you.

 Daily exposure to low levels of heavy metals is a significant problem that often goes unnoticed.
 Our environment is constantly bombarded with pollutants and chemicals, making it challenging to avoid them entirely.
 Shockingly, heavy metals are now present in alarming quantities in various sources such as water, certified organic foods, superfoods, herbs, vitamins, and dietary supplements, as well as seemingly harmless items like children's toys, jewellery, cosmetics, non-stick cookware, and plastic containers.
 This poses a serious risk.